-Short Bio about Galileo
+Short biography of Galileo

 Galileo came to the same conclusions of Copernicus – that the sun was the centre of the universe and not the earth.
-By inventing the world's first telescope, Galileo was able to make many explorations of the universe.
-He found that:
+Galileo was also a great admirer of Johannes Kepler for his work on planetary motions.

 - Saturn had a beautiful ring of clouds.